jazarja/joixsql/README.md

 # Joi To SQL ⛓️
-> Create your schemas with Joi, generate your tables with Joi-MySQL.
+> Create your schemas with Joi, generate your tables with Joi To SQL.

 <br />